Genivia/ugrep/README.md

            --ignore-files[=FILE]
-                  Ignore  files  and  directories  matching the globs in each FILE when encountered in recursive searches.
+                  Ignore  files  and  directories  matching the globs in each FILE that is encountered in recursive searches.
 The default FILE  is `.gitignore'.
 Matching  files  and  directories located in the directory tree rooted at a FILE's location are ignored by tempo- rarily  overriding the --exclude and --exclude-dir globs.
-Note that files and directories specified as ugrep FILE arguments are not ignored.
+Files and directories that are explicitly specified  as  command  line arguments are never ignored.
 This option may be repeated.

            --include=GLOB
                   Search  only files whose name matches GLOB using wildcard match-